Aceclofenac: Chemistry

 Aceclofenac (C_{16}H_{13}Cl_{2}NO_{4}), chemically [(2-{2, 6-dichlorophenyl) amino} phenylacetooxyacetic acid], is a crystalline powder with a molecular weight of 354.19.
 It is practically insoluble in water with good permeability.
 It is metabolized in human hepatocytes and human microsomes to form [2-(2',6'-dichloro-4'-hydroxy- phenylamino) phenyl] acetoxyacetic acid as the major metabolite, which is then further conjugated.
 According to the Biopharmaceutical Classification System (BCS) drug substances are classified to four classes upon their solubility and permeability.
 Aceclofenac falls under the BCS Class II, poorly soluble and highly permeable drug.

 Aceclofenac works by inhibiting the action of cyclooxygenase (COX) that is involved in the production of prostaglandins (PG) which is accountable for pain, swelling, inflammation and fever.
 The incidence of gastric ulcerogenicity of aceclofenac has been reported to be significantly lower than that of the other frequently prescribed NSAIDs, for instance, 2-fold less than naproxen, 4-fold less than diclofenac, and 7-fold less than indomethacin.

 Society and culture

 Economics

 Aceclofenac is available in Hungary as a prescription only medicine.
 The cost of the drug is low, around US$0.14 per 100 mg tablet (as of 2019).
 In UAE, the cost of the drug is about US$0.61 per 100 mg tablet (as of 2025).

 Brand names

 Aceclofenac is available in Europe, CIS countries, Asia and the Middle East.
-Known trades names include: Acecgen (Generics UK), Aflamin, Airtal/Biofenac (Gedeon Richter Plc.), AklofEP (ExtractumPharma), Flemac (Aramis Pharma), Hifenac-P (Intas Pharmaceuticals, India) and Aceflam (Julphar, UAE).
+Known trades names include: Acecgen (Generics UK), Aflamin, Airtal/Biofenac (Gedeon Richter Plc.), AklofEP (ExtractumPharma), Flemac (Aramis Pharma), Gladio (Abiogen Pharma), Hifenac-P (Intas Pharmaceuticals, India) and Aceflam (Julphar, UAE).